Greg's FreeWare Projects Page

 Projects without their own project page

-For a rather long time now I've been maintaining a set of mostly cross-platform startup scripts for my login shell (usually , editor (Emacs), X11 window manager (twm and ctwm) configurations, as well as various other little configuration files.
+For a rather long time now I've been maintaining a set of mostly cross-platform startup scripts for my login shell (usually ksh or pdksh), editor (Emacs of course), X11 window manager (either twm or preferably ctwm) configurations, as well as various other little configuration files.
 These have grown over the years to quite a substantial collection of nifty tricks and handy little trinkets, and together at times have more than once been called a project with a life of its own!
 You can find them all here:

 *BSD Inetd